Want to cancel your rental water heater contract?

 Determine which company you are currently renting your water heater from.

-Take a picture of your Water Heater data plate to have that information on hand for your call.
-For an example see the image
+Take a picture of your Water Heater data plate for your call to have that information on hand.
+For an example, see the image.

 Second step: Contacting Your Current Provider

 Reach out to your existing rental water heater provider.
-The object of this call is to schedule a pickup of your rental equipment.
-These calls can take up to an hour, so have some time for this.
+This call aims to schedule a pickup of your rental equipment.
+These calls can take up to an hour, so have some time.
 You should contact the billing department of your existing supplier.
 Call the billing department, and ask to schedule a curbside pickup of your rental water heater.

-After you’ve connected to a Contract Specialist inform them that you are purchasing a new water heater.
+After you’ve connected to a Contract Specialist, inform them you are purchasing a new water heater.
 Then tell them you are requesting a pick-up of their rental equipment.
-Consequently, this pick-up cost is usually in the $75 to $200 range depending on the company you have renting from.
+Consequently, this pick-up cost is usually in the $75 to $200 range, depending on the company you have rented from.

 After installing your new equipment, we will leave the old equipment in an easily accessible area for them to pick up.